au-ts/libmicrokitco/README.md

 ### Pre-emptive unblocking
 Is an opt-in feature that allow incoming notifications from all channels to be queued, signifying that a shared resource is ready before a cothread blocks on it.
 There can only be a maximum of 1 queued notification per channel, if any more notifications come in and there is already a queued notification on that channel, they will be ignored.
 If a cothread blocks on a channel with a queued notification, that cothread is unblocked immediately with no state transition.

-To opt-in, define `LIBMICROKITCO_PREEMPTIVE_UNBLOCK = 1` in your Makefile and export it.

 ### Performance
 This data shows I/O performance of all possible communications model in Microkit between two separate address spaces compared to blocking with `libmicrokitco`.
 Ran on the Odroid C4 (AArch64) and HiFive Unleashed (RISC-V).
 The data represent 32 passes of operations after 8 warm up passes.